estuary/flow/site/docs/concepts/derivations.md

 In SQL terms, the collection key acts as a GROUP BY.

 :::tip
+If the referenced TypeScript module for your lambdas does not yet exist, you can use `flowctl check` to generate it.
-Flow will initialize a TypeScript module for your lambdas if one doesn't exist, with stubs of the required interfaces and TypeScript types that match your schemas.
+Flow creates a module with the name you specified, stubs of the required interfaces, and TypeScript types that match your schemas.
 You just write the function body.